 Top Things to Do for Active Travelers in Cleveland

-1) Cleveland Metroparks Pick a park, any park.
-Nicknamed the Emerald Necklace by locals, the extensive Metroparks system loops through 18 natural preserves and 21,000 acres of northeast Ohio green space.
+Pick a park, any park.
+Nicknamed the Emerald Necklace by locals, the extensive Metroparks system loops through 18 natural preserves and 24,000 acres of northeast Ohio green space.
 Metroparks also took over management of six lakefront properties linking Huntington to Euclid Creek in a scenic 14-mile stretch.
-You can hike, bike, do archery, golf, boat, cross-country ski, ride horses, geocache and bird-watch. clevelandmetroparks.com
+You can hike, bike, do archery, golf, boat, cross-country ski, ride horses, geocache and bird-watch.

-2) Towpath Trail This well-traveled bike trail (84 miles long) skirts the Ohio and Erie Canal through Cuyahoga Valley National Park.
+This well-traveled bike trail (84 miles long) skirts the Ohio and Erie Canal through Cuyahoga Valley National Park.
 Horses and mules used to pull boats along this path when the canal was active back in the 1800s and early 1900s; here and there, you glimpse old boat locks.
 If you get tired, the Bike Aboard! program lets cyclists ride any portion of the path, then tote their wheels back on the Cuyahoga Valley Scenic Railroad.
-Hop on at any boarding station for a $3 one-way fare. ohioanderiecanalway.com

-3) 41˚ North Kayak Adventures Open seasonally Memorial Day into September (weather permitting), this Rocky River-based operation supplies kayaking and paddleboarding lessons, tours and rentals.
+Open seasonally Memorial Day into September (weather permitting), outfitter 41˚ North Kayak Adventures supplies kayaking and paddleboarding lessons, tours and rentals.
 The three-hour sunset kayak tour around the harbor is a fun way to see downtown Cleveland landmarks from a whole new perspective—you'll actually paddle underneath the Rock and Roll Hall of Fame.
-In case you were wondering, 41˚ North refers to Cleveland's latitude. kayak41north.com
+In case you were wondering, 41˚ North refers to Cleveland's latitude.

-6) Ray's Indoor MTB You're itching to hop on a bike, but the winter weather's nasty.
+You're itching to hop on a bike, but the winter weather's nasty.
 What to do?
-Check out this 150,000-square-foot indoor bike park.
+Check out Ray's MTB, a 150,000-square-foot indoor bike park.
 The facility re-creates a variety of terrain for a challenging ride, and you can bring your mountain bike or rent one here.
-All skill levels are welcome, but Monday nights are geared for beginners.
-Ray's is open October through April. raysmtb.com
+All skill levels are welcome.
+Ray's is typically open October through April.

-7) Nano Brew Nano Brew caters to the thirsty, two-wheeling crowd with covered bike parking and a free tune-up station inside.
+Nano Brew caters to the thirsty, two-wheeling crowd with covered bike parking and a tune-up station inside.
 Bartenders pull pints from an evolving roster of two dozen or so craft beers, some made on-site, some sourced from other local brewers.
 The food's good, too.
-Customers rave about the burgers. nanobrewcleveland.com
+Customers rave about the burgers.

-8) The Rink at Wade Oval For family-friendly fun, lace up and glide across the ice at this rink in the heart of University Circle.
-Newbies learn during lessons each Saturday at noon.
-Admission is free, and skate rental is available. universitycircle.org
+For family-friendly fun, glide across the ice at The Rink at Wade Oval in the heart of University Circle.
+Newbies learn during lessons; check the website for times.
+Admission is just $2, and skate rental is available.